-Tom Bober is an elementary librarian at RM Captain Elementary in Clayton, Missouri, a former Teacher in Residence at the Library of Congress, and a Digital Public Library of America Community Rep. He has written about the use of primary sources in classrooms in School Library Connection, Social Education magazine, and the Teaching with the Library of Congress blog.
-Tom also presents at regional and national conferences, runs workshops, and has developed and presented webinars for the Library of Congress and ABC Clio on the a variety of strategies and topics for students’ use of primary sources in the classroom.
+Tom Bober is an elementary librarian at RM Captain Elementary in Clayton, Missouri, a former Teacher-in-Residence at the Library of Congress, and a Digital Public Library of America Community Rep. He has written about the use of primary sources in classrooms in School Library Connection, Social Education magazine, and the Teaching with the Library of Congress blog.
+Tom also presents at regional and national conferences, runs workshops, and has developed and presented webinars for the Library of Congress and ABC Clio on a variety of strategies and topics for students’ use of primary sources in the classroom.
 Follow him on Twitter @CaptainLibrary.

 Primary Sources and Picture Books

 A picture book that focuses on a historic event or individual can introduce students to a piece of history.
 Layering in primary sources allows for different types of engagement and understanding.
 This session will focus on how the pairing of primary sources and picture books can enhance the awareness of a historic event or individual and also the author’s or illustrator's interpretation of history.

 With over 270 digital collections and tens of millions of digitized items, the website of the Library of Congress can be overwhelming and intimidating to students and educators, but with knowledge of the digital holdings and searching tips, treasures can be found that can benefit your staff’s teaching and students’ learning.
 This session will give an overview of the Library of Congress site, highlight areas of interest to students and educators, and accentuate navigation features helpful to searching the site.

 Close Reading with Historical Newspapers